aws-powertools/powertools-lambda-python/docs/utilities/idempotency.md

     1. Replace the Security Group ID and Subnet ID to match your Redis' VPC setting.

-### Idempotent decorator for Redis
+### Configuring Redis persistence layer

 You can quickly start by initializing the `RedisCachePersistenceLayer` class and using it with the `idempotent` decorator on your lambda handler.
 Check out detailed example of `RedisCachePersistenceLayer` in [Persistence layers section](#redispersistencelayer)

 ???+ warning "Passing in Redis Client"
-    We support passing in established Redis clients when initilizing `RedisPersistenceLayer`.
+    We support passing in established Redis clients when initializing `RedisPersistenceLayer`.
 However, this rely on Redis parameter `decode_responses=True` to decode all Redis response.
 Please make sure this parameter is set when establishing Redis client or `RedisPersistenceLayer` will raise a `IdempotencyRedisClientConfigError`.
 See example below

 === "Use established Redis Client"
     ```python hl_lines="4 7 12-16 18 32"